-The site currently has an existing approved Master Plan (CP 09-01) for redevelopment of the site; the Notice of Decision was issued on August 13, 2009.
-The applicant has filed a request to amend this 2009 Master Plan approval, which will be considered by the Planning Commission.
-Phase I of the amended master plan includes primarily changes to the "upper yard."
-This staff report will analyze the proposal for compliance with the applicable sections of the Oregon City Municipal Code as well as the Design Guidelines for New Construction, which includes an analysis of the overall impact of the proposed design on the McLoughlin Conservation District.
-Proposed Work includes, but is not limited to: demolishing all of the building in the "upper yard" except the armory, rehabilitating an existing 13,850 square foot armory building, construction of a new 15,033 square foot office building to serve as the Oregon City Public Works Operations Center, a new elevator connecting upper and lower property sites, a new 5,200 square foot tool storage building, a new 7,520 square foot truck storage shelter with a capacity of parking 40 vehicles, and 147 total parking spaces for additional service vehicles and public parking.
-The buildings adjacent South Center Street will be redeveloped during Phase II of the redevelopment, and the design of those building will be reviewed by the Historic Review Board prior to construction.
+A Master Plan (Planning file CP 09-01) was previously approved for redevelopment of the site; the Notice of Decision was issued on August 13, 2009.
+The applicant has filed a request for the Planning Commission's consideration to amend this 2009 Master Plan approval and construct Phase I of the development which primarily includes changes to the "upper yard".
+This staff report analyzes the proposed development, consisting of Phase I, for compliance with the applicable sections of the Oregon City Municipal Code as well as the Design Guidelines for New Construction, which includes an analysis of the overall impact of the proposed design on the McLoughlin Conservation District.
+Proposed Work includes, but is not limited to: demolishing all the buildings in the "upper yard" except the armory, rehabilitating an existing 13,850 square foot armory building, construction of a new 15,033 square foot office building to serve as the Oregon City Public Works Operations Center, a new elevator connecting upper and lower property sites, a new 5,200 square foot tool storage building, a new 7,520 square foot truck storage shelter with a capacity of parking 40 vehicles, and 147 total parking spaces for additional service vehicles and public parking.

+The buildings adjacent South Center Street will be redeveloped during Phase II of the redevelopment, and are not part of the scope of this review.
+Future construction requires approval by the Historic Review Board (HRB).
 HRB's review in this project is limited to a certificate of appropriateness for the demolition and new construction necessary to accomplish Phase I of the Master Plan.
 Further, the Historic Review application is for the Historic Review Board to review the design of the proposed structures, and not determine whether or not the use is appropriate for the zoning district.